Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation

 \section{Conclusion}

-In this work, we explore the novel application of LLMs in interpreting vague legal concepts.
-We propose a data-driven, fully automatic framework to generate legal interpretations for a given vague concept.
-We further introduce a new task, Legal Concept Entailment, to automatically evaluate the generated interpretations.
-Both automatic and human evaluations demonstrate that our generated interpretations are useful and comparable to those written by legal experts.
-Our study suggests considerable potential for using LLMs in advancing legal interpretation and beyond.
+In this work, we explore the use of LLMs to address a challenging task in the legal field: Legal Interpretation.
+By emulating doctrinal legal research, we propose a fully automated framework for retrieving concept-related information, interpreting legal concepts, and evaluating the generated interpretations.
+Both automated and human evaluations demonstrate that our generated interpretations are useful and comparable to those written by legal experts.
+Our study suggests considerable potential for using LLMs to assist legal experts in legal interpretation and beyond.